mehedi-sharif/soulspring/content/get-started.md

       - Detailed, non-invasive diagnostic testing and assessments allow us to look for stressors, toxins, and imbalances
       - Past lab results are reviewed and special labs ordered if necessary
-    - title: 'Initial Consultation:<br/>Development of a Personalized Therapy Plan '
+    - title: 'Initial Consultation - <br/>Development of a Personalized Therapy Plan '
       image: images/initially-expects/02.svg
       lists:
       - Results of the diagnostic testing provide a roadmap to underlying imbalances